-The bill amends subsection 1 of section 23-27-04 of the North Dakota Century Code, focusing on the licensing and operational standards for emergency medical services (EMS) in the state.
-It removes the requirement that EMS operations must be licensed "within this state" and instead mandates that the department will adopt rules for operators.
-These new rules will establish various standards, including the availability of services, requirements for reliable responses to 911 calls and emergent interfacility transports, and the type of motor vehicle operator's license needed for drivers.
+The bill amends subsection 1 of section 23-27-04 of the North Dakota Century Code, focusing on the licensing and operational standards for emergency medical services (EMS) operations.
+It removes the requirement that these operations must be licensed "within this state" and instead mandates that the department adopt rules for operators.
+These new rules will establish various standards, including the availability of services, requirements for reliable responses to 911 calls and emergent interfacility transports, necessary motor vehicle operator's licenses, training standards for personnel, equipment and vehicle standards, annual license fees, required personnel for each run, scope of practice for different types of drivers and personnel, performance standards, and any other necessary requirements to fulfill the chapter's intent.

 Statutes affected: